Aaron-Pool/WebpackTutorial/PITCHME.md

 }
 ```

-This exports a function that, when provided with a module as an argument, will register `pubFilteringService` and `pubPublicationResultsFilters` onto the module.
-This was why we didn't worry about registering anything on the angular module.
+This exports a function that, when provided with an angular module as an argument, will register `pubFilteringService` and `pubPublicationResultsFilters` onto that module.
+This was why we didn't worry about registering anything to the angular module previously.
 We do all the angular work here, and keep the actual code files as simple as possible.

-Small note, if no extension is provided to an import, `.js` is assumed.
+Small note: if no extension is provided to an import, `.js` is assumed.

-Now we need to handle the parent folder index
+Now we need to handle the parent folder `index.js` file

 **pubPublicationResultsView/index.js**
 ```